-- A) Appeals.
+- Appeals.
 If Planning Commission disapproves a landscape plan submitted by any person, such person may appeal such decision within thirty (30) days of such decision by filing a petition with the Court of Common Pleas of Warren County, Ohio as an appeal pursuant to the Ohio Revised Code provisions regarding administrative appeals. - Modifications.
-Upon the request of any person, the Planning Commission may approve applications of submitted landscape plans from the terms of this Chapter as will not be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions of this Chapter would detract from the stated purpose of this Chapter.
+Upon the request of any person, the Planning Commission may approve modifications of approved landscape plans from the terms of this Chapter as will not be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions of this Chapter would detract from the stated purpose of this Chapter.
 A request for a modification shall be submitted to the Planning Commission and shall be heard at a regularly scheduled Planning Commission meeting.
 Planning Commission shall decide the issue within a reasonable time after the hearing.
-In evaluating a request for a modification, the Planning Commission shall include, but not be limited to, the following criteria: - 1) The specific condition(s) which are unique to the applicants land, and do not exist on other land within the same zone; - 2) The manner in which strict application of this Chapter would deprive the applicant a reasonable use of the land in a manner equivalent to the use permitted other landowners in the same zone: - 3) The unique conditions and circumstances are not self-created after the adoption of this Chapter; and - 4) Reasons that the variance shall preserve, not harm the public safety and welfare, and shall not alter the essential character of the neighborhood. - 5) The fact that the agreed upon landscape plan substantially complies with the terms and stated purpose of this Chapter.
+In evaluating a request for a modification, the Planning Commission shall include, but not be limited to, the following criteria: (Ordinance 13-92, passed November 18, 2013) - 1) The specific condition(s) which are unique to the applicants land, and do not exist on other land within the same zone; - 2) The manner in which strict application of this Chapter would deprive the applicant a reasonable use of the land in a manner equivalent to the use permitted other landowners in the same zone; - 3) The unique conditions and circumstances are not self-created after the adoption of this Chapter; and - 4) Reasons that the variance shall preserve, not harm the public safety and welfare, and shall not alter the essential character of the neighborhood. - 5) The fact that the agreed upon landscape plan substantially complies with the terms and stated purpose of this Chapter. - Modifications for Replacement of Street Trees.
+Notwithstanding the rules and regulations as set forth in the Landscape Ordinance, after the maintenance period described herein has expired, if a tree dies or is removed, it shall be up to the homeowners association to enforce the replacement of the tree or to select a new tree, provided the tree is not listed in appendix B of this Ordinance.
+For Subdivisions and areas without homeowners associations any authorized group or individual may submit a request directly to the City Planner for approval of a replacement tree.
+(Ordinance 13-92, passed November 18, 2013) - Modification to Appendix B and Appendix C. Planning Commission or the City Planner or authorized designee may make additions or deletions as necessary to Appendix B (Unacceptable Trees for Street Tree Use) and Appendix C (Recommended Trees for Mason, Ohio) based upon information such as growth characteristics, disease resistance, drought tolerance, blight resistance, or tendency for insect infestation within the City of Mason.
+(Ordinance 13-92, passed November 18, 2013)